meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Users must be able to view the article's aliases.

-**Preconditions:** N/A
+**Preconditions:**

+* The user must have the appropriate user class to view the article, or have the wiki administration permission enabled.

 **Trigger:** The user navigates to the article's page.

-**Postconditions:** The aliases are rendered with the appropriate buttons.
+**Postconditions:** The aliases are rendered.

 **Basic Flow:**

 1. The user navigates to the article's page.
 2. The aliases are rendered.
   2a.
-If the user is able to edit an article, the X button must be rendered next to each alias to delete the alias, and the U button must be rendered to view the user that added the alias.
+If the user is able to edit the article, options must be present to delete an alias, and to view the user that added each alias.

 ### 5.0 Wiki search with dedicated term